giuunit/optimizely-feature-rollout-test/README.md

 This application is an example of project using Optimizely to rollout a feature for a web project.

-I picked the **Facebook Messenger Chat Plugin** as it is valuable for businesses to enable chat / customer support abilities for their website and this project highlights the steps to enable the plugin using Optimizely Rollout capabilities.
+I picked the **Facebook Messenger Chat Plugin** as it is valuable for businesses to enable chat / customer support abilities for their website and this project highlights the steps to deploy the plugin using Optimizely Rollout capabilities.

 ## How to run the project ?